AnggaSOC/SOC-Portfolio/Email Phising Analysis/README.md

 Tue, 28 Jan 2025 09:14:22 +0000
 ```

-Protonmail.com is not a corporate email service, such emails should be treated with suspicion as potentially dangerous.

 ```
 Delivered-To: employee@linuxenic-corp.com
 Return-Path: <ceo-urgent@offshore-bizfin.xyz>
 Received: from mail-out.offshore-bizfin.xyz
 ```
-The return path also doesn't match the “From” field.
+**What:** A targeted CEO Fraud/Spear-Phishing email impersonating the executive office (m.anderson@linuxenic-corp.com) was investigated. *Protonmail.com* is not a corporate email service, such emails should be treated with suspicion as potentially dangerous.The return path also doesn't match the “From” field.
 This indicates that the email is malicious.
 Any attachments sent via this email are also certainly malicious.
 Analyzing the contents of a malicious email attachment directly can be dangerous.
 Specialized tools for analyzing phishing emails are the most effective way to handle this.

 ```
 INVOICE: GlobalTech Solutions Ltd.